luolingchun/flask-openapi3/docs/Tutorial/UI_Templates.md

 In the above example, `swagger` will overwrite the original template and `rapipdf` is a new template.

 You can do anything with `swagger_html_string`, `rapipdf_html_string` or `any_html_string`.

+!!! info

+    `api_doc_url` is a necessary parameter for rendering template, so you must define it in your template.

 **swagger_html_string:**